wellsaid-labs/tts-evaluation/docs/KUBERNETES_DEPLOYMENT.md

 Refer to the above guides in case there are missing details in the below steps.

+Note that we need to still investigate using preemtible nodes.

 1. A cluster consists of a pool of Compute Engine VM instances running Kubernetes, the open source cluster orchestration system that powers GKE.
 Create a cluster by following these steps:
     1. Navigate to GCPs `Create a Kubernetes cluster` page.
-    1. Pick the `Highly available` template on the left hand side.
-Among other things, this template ensures a regional deployment with a 3:00am `Maintenance window`.
+    1. Pick the `Standard cluster` template on the left hand side.
+    1. Ensure that the `Maintenance window` is set to 3:00am under `Availability, networking, security, and additional features`.
     1. Name the cluster at the top of the form.
 The name should describe properties of the cluster like compute resources, region, usage, etc.
-    1. Use the latest Skylake CPUs.
-This option is found under the `Customize` option in the `Node pools` section.
+    1. Create a `Node pool` for worker and master nodes.
+The worker and master likely do not need default 100GB disk size.
+The worker likely has an optimized architecture that it runs most quickly on.
     1. Pick the required computer resources for this deployment.
     1. Expand the `Advanced options` section.
 Google has some suggestions marked by an exclamation mark, so follow them.
 1. Assuming GKE is installed on your system.
 Log into your cluster via:
    ```bash
    gcloud container clusters get-credentials yourclustername --zone=yourclusterzone